 I have been a lecturer in Religious Studies at the Open University since 2012.
 My teaching and research expertise is modern religious history.
-Previously I held a research post at the university, having completed a PhD in History at Stirling, supervised by Professor David Bebbington, in 2008.
-I was co-investigator for the AHRC-funded and Times Higher Education award-nominated public engagement project 'Building on History: Religion in London' between 2012 and 2014.
-I am a Fellow of the Royal Historical Society, a council member of the Church of England Record Society and committee member for the Religious Archives Group.
+I am currently an academic participant on two work packages for the Horizon 2020 project 'Religions Toleration and Peace (http://retopea.eu/s/start/page/home )'.
+I was previously co-investigator for the AHRC-funded and Times Higher Education award-nominated public engagement project 'Building on History: Religion in London' between 2012 and 2014.
+I am a Fellow of the Royal Historical Society, and committee member for the Religious Archives Group.
 I co-convene the Modern Religious History seminar at the Institute of Historical Research.
-I am a member of the Ecclesiastical History Society and the American Historical Association.
+I am a member of the Ecclesiastical History Society and the American Society of Church History.

-'Evangelicals and Rome' in Andrew Atherstone and David Ceri Jones eds., Ashgate Research Companion to Evangelicalism (forthcoming, 2017).
+'Evangelicals and Rome' in Andrew Atherstone and David Ceri Jones eds., Ashgate Research Companion to Evangelicalism (London, 2018).

-'Renewing the body of Christ: Sharing of Ministries Abroad (SOMA) USA and transnational charismatic Anglicanism, 1978-1998', Journal of American Studies (special edition 'Exploring the Global History of American Evangelicalism'), forthcoming 2017.
+'Renewing the body of Christ: Sharing of Ministries Abroad (SOMA) USA and transnational charismatic Anglicanism, 1978-1998', Journal of American Studies (special edition 'Exploring the Global History of American Evangelicalism'), November 2017 , pp. 1243-1266

 ‘The Prayer Book Controversy’ in P. Nockles et al, The Oxford Handbook to the Oxford Movement (Oxford, forthcoming, 2017).